Sign in →

 Secondary Findings

-Patients are evaluated for medically actionable secondary findings and these findings are reported in accordance with the American College of Medical Genetics and Genomics recommendations.(4) The presence of a variant in family member comparator samples is stated on the proband's report.
+Patients are evaluated for medically actionable secondary findings, and these findings are reported in accordance with the American College of Medical Genetics and Genomics recommendations.(4) The presence of a variant in family member comparator samples is stated on the proband's report.
 Variants that are present in family member comparator samples but absent from the proband sample are not evaluated.
 Variants in these genes will not be evaluated or reported if the proband opts out of this evaluation.

 Cautions